-- (a) either the administrator is recognised under the Investment Services Act;84 or - (b) the administrator is subject to authorisation, licensing or recognition in an EU Member State or in third country other than a non-reputable jurisdiction, is subject to AML/CFT obligations consistent with the PMLFTR, especially in relation to reporting and reporting procedures, and is supervised for compliance with these obligations; - (iii) in the case of a group comprising two or more subject persons that can avail themselves of the exemptions allowed in terms of Regulation 16(2)(b) and (c).
-These subject persons may designate one of their employees as the group-wide MLRO, with each individual subject person considering whether the appointment of a designated employee is necessary to assist the MLRO to meet his/her functions effectively; and - (iv) in the case of a group comprising two or more subject persons, it is possible for the employee of one subject person to be seconded with another subject person forming part of the same group to act as its MLRO.
+- (a) either the administrator is recognised under the Investment Services Act^{.84} or - (b) the administrator is subject to authorisation, licensing or recognition in an EU Member State or in third country other than a non-reputable jurisdiction, is subject to AML/CFT obligations consistent with the PMLFTR, especially in relation to reporting and reporting procedures, and is supervised for compliance with these obligations; - (iii) in the case of a group comprising two or more subject persons or other persons undertaking activities equivalent to relevant activity or relevant financial business that can avail themselves of the exemptions allowed in terms of Regulation 16(2)(b) and (c).
+These subject persons may designate one of their employees as the group-wide MLRO, with each individual subject person considering whether the appointment of a designated employee is necessary to assist the MLRO to meet his/her functions effectively, and - (iv) in the case of a group comprising two or more subject persons, or other persons undertaking activities equivalent to relevant activity or relevant financial business, it is possible for the employee of one subject person to be seconded with another subject person forming part of the same group to act as its MLRO.
 When the group also includes an entity to which subject persons within the group have delegated fulfilment of their AML/CFT obligations, it is possible for an employee of sufficient seniority and command within that entity to be seconded with a subject person within the group as its MLRO.